 - Handwriting—Practice in cursive writing also includes instruction in spacing, punctuation and margins.

-- Bible Truths—Instruction instills the importance of Bible study and application of that knowledge to daily life.
+- Bible Truths—Instruction emphasizes the importance of Bible study and application of that knowledge to daily life.
 Lessons are arranged chronologically and thematically from Scripture in both the Old and New Testaments.

 - Heritage Studies—Instruction begins with a study of the five regions of the United States, including a focus on states and capitals.
 Attention is then given to the aftermath of the Civil War and how our nation changed as we moved toward World War I, the Roaring 20s, the Great Depression, and World War II.